braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/action_buttons.md

 ## Step 2: Enable Interactive Push Handling

-Typically, someone following our [normal push integration][39] should already have this method integrated.
+If you are using the UNNotification Framework and have implemented [Braze delegates][39], you should already have this method integrated.
 To enable Braze's push action button handling, including click analytics and URL routing, add the following code to your app's `(void)userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:` delegate method:

 {% tabs %}
 {% tab OBJECTIVE-C %}